RebeccaKen/Thrall/README.md

 -	Cheap clothing brands: cheapest clothing brand, online clothing sale, How to get cute clothes on a budget? cheap like Shein, fast-fashion

--	By the end of this exercise you should have between 10 and 20 keywords, which should be a mix of short-tail keywords and long-tail phrases.

 **Viable keywords**
 Short:
 Clothes, Women’s clothes, Fashion, t-shirt, dress, summer clothes, summer dresses, fashion style, fashion website, fashion online, casual wear, streetwear, cheap clothes, shoes, jackets, skirts, leggings,